 Gang Wu’s current research topics are electrochemical energy and environmental applications with an emphasis on the development of functional materials for catalysts and energy storage.

-The precious-metal-free catalyst technologies Dr. Wu and his group develop are highly recognized to be a breakthrough in low-temperature fuel cell and metal-air battery, enabling use of earth-abundant elements (C, N, Fe, Co) to catalyze the direct electrochemical energy conversion processes for sustainable and clean energy technologies.
-This work was reported in Science in 2011 receiving a citation up to 2100 times to date.
+For the precious-metal-free catalyst technologies, Dr. Wu and his group discovered a breakthrough for low-temperature fuel cell and metal-air battery, enabling use of earth-abundant elements (C, N, Fe, Co) to catalyze the direct electrochemical energy conversion processes for sustainable and clean energy technologies.
+This work was reported in Science in 2011 receiving a citation up to 2400 times to date.

-Dr. Wu is an Assistant Professor in the Department of Chemical and Biological Engineering at the University at Buffalo (UB), SUNY.
+Dr. Wu is an Associate Professor in the Department of Chemical and Biological Engineering at the University at Buffalo (UB), SUNY.
 He obtained his Ph.D. at the Harbin Institute of Technology in 2004 followed by extensive postdoctoral trainings at Tsinghua University (2004–2006), the University of South Carolina (2006–2008), and Los Alamos National Laboratory (LANL) (2008–2010).
 He was then promoted as a staff scientist at LANL (2010-2014).
 He joined UB in fall of 2014, when he started his academic career.
+He was promoted as a tenured professor in 2018, which is two years earlier than the regular tenure track.
 He was trained in electrochemical engineering started from his undergraduate education.
-He has written 170 scientific articles (12500 citations, h-index = 55), 7 invited book chapters, and holds 6 U.S. patents.
+He has written 190 scientific articles (14200 citations, h-index = 58), 9 invited book chapters, and holds 6 U.S. patents.
 Dr. Wu is internationally recognized as one of leading researchers in the field.

 Currently, he is leading and participating in multiple fuel cell, battery, and renewable fuel (e.g., NH₃) related projects supported by U.S. DOE EERE Office, APRA-e Office, and National Science of Foundation.
 At UB, he is teaching two courses: CE433/CE534: Materials Science and Corrosion and CE422/CE522 Electrochemical Energy and Environment.